apigee/apijam/README.md

 This material is divided into different API Jam modules, based on which Apigee Edge funtionalities they showcase, the needs of different API program stakeholder, and varying degrees of complexity.

-**Note - If you are using this repository during a virtual or in-person API Jam, please reference the approrite module(s) based on instructor instructions.**
+**Note - If you are using this repository during a virtual or in-person API Jam, please reference the appropriate module(s) based on instructor instructions.**

 ### [Module 1 - API Management](./Module-1)
 * Lab 1 - Create a Reverse Proxy with OpenAPI specification